ernest-bruce/human-internet/humanity/humanity.md

 · people need a similar but larger and more inclusive ecosystem that allows innovative companies that may not necessarily want to target Apple platforms to build compelling products that run on many platforms, including BSD, GNU/Linux, Android, Windows, and [vw.OS][vw.OS], for example
 · multiple companies following one core vision that puts individuals, societies, and humanity at its center, make up a strong, diverse, and resilient alternative to the behemoths that dominate the internet today

-such a diverse but highly·integrated ecosystem provides the baseline from which companies are free to innovate using their expertise to create interfaces and experiences that satisfy their equally diverse audiences
+such a diverse but highly·integrated ecosystem provides the baseline from which companies are free to innovate using their expertise to create interfaces and experiences that satisfy their equally·diverse audiences
 · by ensuring the quality, reliability, and security of their services, and by performing their operations honorably and respectfully, each company maximizes its chances of captivating customers, who would be dedicated to its success because the company would have their *trust*
 · those customers, then, give these companies the best publicity available: word of mouth
-· in the ecosystem, personal_data is a common, shared resource that underlies the interactions between people and multiple companies, each focused on what it does best on behalf of their customers
+· in the ecosystem, personal_data is a common, shared resource that underlies the interactions between people and companies, each focused on what it does best on behalf of their customers
 · this highly·efficient ecosystem with people at its center provides businesses an infrastructure that helps them keep the valuable resource they work with private and secure

 having one or two *premium* platforms is nice
 · but making our entire digital ecosystem premium is a lot more beneficial to people
-· connecting *all* of a person’s devices (watches, handhelds, cars, home·automation devices), not only those from one manufacturer, to eir data is more humane than forcing sie to choose one manufacturer to manage all eir data, or to divvy up, for example, eir fitness_data among different platforms such as [Apple’s](https://www.apple.com/ios/health "Apple: Health") and [Google’s](https://wearos.google.com "Google: Wear OS") fitness·focused platforms
+· connecting *all* of a persons devices (watches, handhelds, cars, home·automation devices), not only those from one manufacturer, to eir data is more humane than forcing sie to choose one manufacturer to manage all eir data, or to divvy up, for example, eir fitness_data among different platforms such as [Apple’s](https://www.apple.com/ios/health "Apple: Health") and [Google’s](https://wearos.google.com "Google: Wear OS") fitness·focused platforms

-the human_internet is the ecosystem of the future, the one that nurtures all devices, all platforms, all operating_systems, all working together helping people to connect better, relate better, communicate better, and *be* better
+the human internet is the ecosystem of the future, the one that nurtures all devices, all platforms, all [operating_systems,][operating_system] all working together helping people to connect better, relate better, communicate better, and *be* better

 ---
 if you want to start a business, you will not have to worry about [*hacking*][growth·hacking] its growth
-· all you have to do to start your business—whether it is a social service, a health service, a repair service, an education service, a data·processing service, or whatever—is determine *why* you want to start your business, and make sure that the reason is compatible with the human_internet principles and values
+· all you have to do to start your business—whether it is a social service, a health service, a repair service, an education service, a data·processing service, or whatever—is determine *why* you want to start your business, and make sure that the reason is compatible with the principles and values of the human internet
 · with people more aware of the power of their data, your chances at success are greater than ever, as long as you are responsible, honorable, and accountable for your actions
-· the human_internet is the new, egalitarian ecosystem full of opportunity to all kinds of innovative ideas and business models
+· the human internet is the new, egalitarian ecosystem full of opportunity to all kinds of innovative ideas and business models

-the human_internet embraces innovation and differentiation
+the human internet embraces innovation and differentiation
 · but it does not allow personal information to be put at risk by *any* entity
-· the data_formats and the algorithms used to interact with personal information belong to and are controlled by *The People*
+· the [data_models][data_model] and the [interaction_models][interaction_model] used to interact with personal information belong to and are controlled by *The People*

 &nbsp;
 &nbsp;